ibexa/documentation-developer/docs/personalization/personalization_brochure.md

 ### Reduce clutter and improve customer retention

-Help users find content of their interest quicker

-use words to appeal to individual customers, as well as segments
+Help users find content of their interest quicker, use words to appeal to individual customers, as well as segments.
 Enrich customer data by integrating Ibexa Personalization with other systems such as ERP, CRMs.

-Track user’s scenarios and develop strategies that match your strategies and improve engagement
+Track user’s scenarios and develop strategies that match your strategies and improve engagement.

 ### Satisfy customer expectations

-Personalization engine shows customers products relevant to their interests, builds a feeling of connection and understanding
+Personalization engine shows customers products relevant to their interests, builds a feeling of connection and understanding.

 ### Increase customer engagement